-Within thirty (30) business days of a finding of probable cause, the Ethics Commission shall schedule a hearing to determine if a violation of the Code has occurred if the allegations are true.
+Within thirty (30) business days of a finding of probable cause, the Ethics Commission shall schedule a hearing to determine if a violation of the Code has occurred.
 The Ethics Commission shall notify both the complainant and the respondent of the date, time, and place of such hearing.
 Such notification shall be made in writing within five (5) business days of the scheduling of the hearing.